ggoh29/Compiler/README.md

 This compiler can do addition, subtraction, multiplication, division, power, trigonometry and logarithms.

+Lexer uses a DFA approach to toxenise.

-The parse table is an LALR(1) parser
+The parse table is an LALR(1) parser based on the grammar above.

+Linearizer is used to linearize instructions such that the fit the format of a stack based architecture.